Make it epic: Travel vlog tips and tricks

 Whether you’re planning to use original sound from your video footage or not, additional music is essential to engage your viewers and cause emotional response.
 You can discard original sound altogether and make a dynamic music video out of your travel video footage.
 Choose music to taste and sync action in your video to the music drops and rhythm changes – that will attract and keep your viewers’ attention.

 Go back to the Import tab and click Add Media Files to choose a tune.
-If you can’t think of one, there’s a whole collection of built-in music tracks in the Video Editor: click Music and drag the track you like onto the Timeline.
+If you can’t think of one, there’s a whole collection of built-in music tracks in the video editor: click Music and drag the track you like onto the Timeline.

-6. Add Titles
+Step 6.
+Add titles

 Step 7.
 Save your travel video

 When you’re done editing, hit Export to open the saving dialog.
 Decide, whether you want to save your clip in a video format with general settings or optimize it for viewing on TVs or other devices and select an appropriate preset.
 If you want to share your travel video on YouTube right away, do it directly from the program in the Upload online tab.
 Here, you’ll be able to enter a title, add description, tags and privacy setting so that your video gets uploaded to YouTube right after rendering.
 Click the Start button to save the video with the selected settings.